lgunsalus/ChromaFactor/README.md

 The core module containing the implementation of the ChromaFactor approach.

 **DeepLearningChromatinStructure_code.py**
-Supporting code for chromatin structure analysis as described in [Nature Communications](doi.org/10.1038/s41467-021-23831-4).
+Supporting code for ORCA dataset preprocessing as described in [Nature Communications](doi.org/10.1038/s41467-021-23831-4).

 **file_utils.py**
 Utility functions for file handling within the ChromaFactor analysis pipeline.